rashee1997/ai-wallgen/docs/faq.md

 ### Where are generated wallpapers saved?

-All generated wallpapers are saved to the `generated/` directory in the Wallgen project folder with a timestamp and theme identifier in the filename.
+All generated wallpapers are saved to the `genimage/` directory in the Wallgen project folder with a timestamp and theme identifier in the filename.

-### What resolutions can I generate?
+### What resolution are the wallpapers?

-You can specify various resolutions when generating wallpapers, with the available options depending on your API tier.
-For information on specifying resolution, see the [Advanced Features Guide](advanced-features.md#resolution-settings).

-### How do I run Wallgen from the command line?

-For a complete reference of command-line options and examples, see the [Quick Reference Guide](QUICK_REFERENCE.md#command-line-options).
+Wallgen generates wallpapers at a fixed resolution of 1920x1080, which is optimized for most desktop displays.

 ### What happens if the API is unavailable?